 How significant is 15%?

-Suffice it to say 15% is a very high percentage concerning health care statistics, and for this reason, if you suspect the man in your life has depression, or atypical depression despite being highly functional encourage them to get evaluated.
+15% is a very high percentage concerning health care statistics.
+If you suspect the man in your life has depression or atypical depression.
+Encourage them to get evaluated.

 Could these symptoms be anything else besides depression?

 Dr. Raymond Zakhari is a triple board certified (Adult- Adolescent, Family Practice, Psychiatric Mental Health) Nurse Practitioner (NP).
-He provides Concierge Medical House Call services in Manhattan and outer boroughs.
+He provides Concierge Medical House Call services in Manhattan and the outer boroughs.
 General #MedicalHouseCalls #PsychiatricHouseCalls (Therapy & Medication Management) #SkilledNursing House Calls Dr. Raymond Zakhari, NP does not take any insurance as he is out of network; provides concierge-style medical and psychiatric House call services.
-(If you have out of network benefits you may be reimbursed, check your plan for details).
+(If you have out-of-network benefits you may be reimbursed, check your plan for details).